Automatic for the People: Release

-Critical reception
+Critical reception and legacy

+The album received widespread acclaim from critics upon release.
 R.E.M. biographer David Buckley wrote, "Automatic for the People is regarded by Peter Buck and Mike Mills, and by most critics, as being the finest R.E.M. album ever recorded."
 Rolling Stone gave the album five stars.
 Reviewer Paul Evans wrote, "Despite its difficult concerns, most of Automatic is musically irresistible."
-Melody Maker reviewer Allan Jones commented, "It's almost impossible to write about the record without mentioning the recent grim rumors concerning Stipe's health," in reference to the rumors at the time that the singer was dying of AIDS or cancer.
-Jones concluded his review by noting, "Amazingly, initial reactions to Automatic for the People in this particular vicinity have been mixed [...]
+Melody Maker reviewer Allan Jones commented, "It's almost impossible to write about the record without mentioning the recent grim rumours concerning Stipe's health", in reference to the rumors at the time that the singer was dying of AIDS or cancer.
+Jones concluded his review by noting, "Amazingly, initial reactions to Automatic for the People in this particular vicinity have been mixed. [...]
 Psshaw to them.
 Automatic for the People is R.E.M. at the very top of their form."
 Ann Powers, reviewing the album for The New York Times, noted that only three of the songs on the album went beyond mid-tempo and said, "Only 'Man on the Moon' shines with a wit that balances R.E.M.'s somber tendencies."
 Powers finished her review by saying, "Even in the midst of such disenchantment, R.E.M. can't resist its own talent for creating beautiful and moving sounds. [...]
 Buck, Mills and Berry can still conjure melodies that fall like summer sunlight.
 And Stipe still possesses a gorgeous voice that cannot shake its own gift for meaning."
 Guy Garcia, for Time, also noted the album's themes of "hopelessness, anger and loss".
 Garcia added that the album proves "that a so-called alternative band can keep its edge after conquering the musical mainstream" and that it "manages to dodge predictability without ever sounding aimless or unfocussed."